 One problem encountered when conducting Mexican research is the border crossing.
 Even in the early twentieth century those coming to the U.S. were escaping poverty, starvation and the Mexican Revolutionaries—the most famous being Pancho Villa, and the Federales.
 When conducting Mexican research it may be necessary to search using altered names to account for those here illegally.

 The Cortez family emigrated from Cosio, Aguascalientes, Mexico to El Paso, Texas and eventually settled in Tehachapi, Kern County, California.
 The family consisted of: Benito Juan, Cipriana, Marcos, Dolores, Melecio, and Guadalupe.
 They were easy to find in the 1930 U.S. Federal Census at the address where they lived for many years in Tehachapi, though proved difficult to locate in the 1920 U.S. Federal Census.
 However, the Juan Muro family was located, and although the surname is different, the first names and ages match what was known about the family.
 Note: Consider searching by an unusual first name.
-Another useful collection at Ancestry.com is the Border Crossings: From Mexico to U.S. 1895-1964.
+Another useful collection on Ancestry is the Border Crossings: From Mexico to U.S. 1895-1964.
 In this collection we find Benito Cortez’s card, showing him crossing in 1916 using his correct name.
 In addition, the name of a likely relation is learned, Pedro Cortes.
 Benito’s wife’s maiden name was also confirmed with this record.
 The card just prior to Benito’s is that of his wife Cipriana Tristan and the two records used in conjunction provide a better picture of the family.
 An important item to note is that Mexican women used their maiden name throughout the course of their life, making female research a little easier in Mexico.

 About Kathleen Cortez